Teaching is hard.

 If you can turn on enough switches, you’ll have a kid-inspired classroom.

-A classroom where the children are inspired by the activities and the activities are inspired by the children.
+A classroom where the children are inspired by the teacher and the teacher is inspired by the children.

 As a teacher, there is nothing better.